brooklynrail/brooklynrail-platform/content/events/2023/05/fragments-of-paradise-2022.md

 ---
 title: Fragments of Paradise (2022)
-deck: Directed by KD Davidson
+deck: Directed by KD Davison
 summary: Join us for a virtual film screening on Memorial Day.
 Register to receive a 24-hour access link and password to the film.
 people: